iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Updating experiment parameters on-the-fly

-DVC allows to update parameters from command line when running experiments.
-The `--set-param` (`-S`) option takes an existing parameter name and its value, and updates the params file before the run.
+You could manually edit a params file and run an experiment on that basis.
+Since this is a common sequence, the built-in option `dvc exp run --set-param` (`-S`) is provided as a shortcut.
+It takes an existing param name and its value, and updates the file before the run for you.

 ```dvc
 $ cat params.yaml